Superlinear Lower Bounds Based on ETH: Time-Witness Trade-offs

 \subsection{Speed-up Theorems}

-Unlike prior works on speed-up theorems for time and space trade-offs \mbox{\cite{Williams:2013,Buss:2014}} or probabilistic circuit size and success probability trade-offs \cite{Paturi2010:complexity}, we present speed-up theorems for time and nondeterministic witness length trade-offs.
-Also, our speed-up results are distinct from recent hardness magnification results \cite{Williams:2020} which amplify circuit lower bounds rather than speed up computations.
+In this subsection, we carefully prove three speed-up theorems relating time and witness length.
+It is important to mention that there are existing speed-up theorems in the recent literature relating different computational resources such as those relating time and space in \mbox{\cite{Williams:2013,Buss:2014}} and relating probabilistic circuit size and success probability in \cite{Paturi2010:complexity}.
+In addition, although relevant, we note that our speed-up results are distinct from recent hardness magnification results \cite{Williams:2020} which amplify circuit lower bounds rather than speed up computations.

-We prove the first speed-up theorem by repeatedly applying the structural properties of limited nondeterminism from the preceding subsection.
+The first speed-up theorem follows by repeatedly applying the structural properties of limited nondeterminism from the preceding subsection.